dvespasiani/atac-seq-preprocessing/README.md

 ```
 and specify this path in relative directives within the `config/snakemake-config.yaml` file.

-1. Make sure you have all the softwares installed in your R/python envs:
+3. Make sure you have all the softwares installed in your R/python envs:
    * The `pybedtools` python module.
 For the moment I have installed it in my own `PYTHONPATH` dir (which is also specified in my `~/.bash_profile`) and I have specified this path in the `./bin/calculate-frip.py` script using the sys module in python. **However, this is not ideal**, but for the moment it works.
 I need to change it.
-   * R libraries such as `yaml`, `data.table`, `argparse`, `GenomicAlignments`, `ATACseqQC`, `csaw`, `GenomicFeatures`, `TxDb.<your-species>.UCSC.<your-species-assembly>.knownGene`.
-All the other libraries should be pretty standards
+   * R libraries such as `yaml`, `data.table`, `GenomicAlignments`, `ATACseqQC`, `csaw`, `GenomicFeatures`, `TxDb.<your-species>.UCSC.<your-species-assembly>.knownGene`, `UpSetR`.
+All the other libraries should be pretty standard

-2. Once you know how many samples you are preprocessing, replace the following lines within the `utils/r-utils.R`:
+4. Once you know how many samples you are preprocessing, replace the following lines within the `utils/r-utils.R`:
 ```
 qualitative_palette = brewer.pal.info[brewer.pal.info$category == 'qual',]
 sample_palette = sample(unlist(mapply(brewer.pal, qualitative_palette$maxcolors, rownames(qualitative_palette))),length(samples))